Neveklov: Geography

 Neveklov is located about 11 km west of Benešov and 29 km south of Prague.
 It lies in a hilly landscape of the Benešov Uplands.
 The highest point is the hill Neštětická hora at 534 m above sea level.
-The municipal territory is rich on ponds, the largest of them is Panský.
+The municipal territory is rich in fishponds, the largest of which is Panský rybník.
 The eastern border of the vast territory is formed by Slapy Reservoir.

 History

-The first written mention of Neveklov is from 1285.
+The first written mention of Neveklov is from 1285, when the Rosenberg family sold the village to the Zderaz Monastery.
 The village was promoted to a town by King Ferdinand I in 1563.
+The town was badly damaged by the fires in 1752, 1772 and 1814.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Church of Saint Gall is an early Gothic church with Renaissance and Baroque modifications.

 The fortress in Tloskov was first documented in 1376.
 During the rule of the Hodějovský family between 1574 and 1620, it was rebuilt into a castle.
-In the mid-18th century, Tloskov Castle was baroque rebuilt, extended and the castle park was established.
+In the mid-18th century, Tloskov Castle was rebuilt in the Baroque style and extended, and the castle park was established.
 In the first half of the 19th century, the castle was completely rebuilt in the late Neoclassical style.
 Today is houses an institute of social care.

-On Neštětická hora Hill is an eponymous observation tower.
+On Neštětická hora hill is the eponymous observation tower.
 It has an asymmetrical shape and was built in 1927.